 Industrial Organizational Psychology is the application of the study of human behavior to the workplace.

 Industrial Organizational (IO) Psychologists make recommendations and implement improvements that enhance the effectiveness of organizations, help manage risk, and deliver improved business results.
-IO Psychologists can be found in academia, corporations, the government, and nonprofits, as well as consulting firms.
-As you declare an IO Psychology Emphasis, we would encourage you to become a member of the Society for Industrial and Organizational Psychology (SIOP) The IO Psychology field has also partenered with the Society for Human Ressouce Management (SHRM).
+IO Psychologists can be found in academia, corporations, the government, and nonprofits as well as consulting firms.
+As you declare an IO Psychology Emphasis, we would encourage you to become a member of the Society for Industrial and Organizational Psychology ( SIOP).
+The IO Psychology field has also partnered with the Society for Human Resource Management (SHRM).

 The future of IO Psychology is vibrant: the projected growth is much faster than average with 22% or higher, compared to the industry average of 14%.

 The median wages as of 2014 is $36.99 hourly, $76,950 annual.

 Graduate School: The IO Psychology Emphasis prepares you for coveted Masters degrees in: MIO, MHR, MBA, MOB, and MPA.
 Those Masters degrees are terminal degrees, meaning that you can have a full rewarding career without the need for more schooling.
 The IO Psychology Emphasis also prepares you for PhD degrees or Law School.